Origin and History

 - de Ligne Infantry formed by the amalgamation of de Ligne and Gand

 Each of the three newly formed regiments consisted of 15 fusilier companies organized in 3 battalions (each of 5 companies) and two grenadier companies.
+Recruitment was made on a voluntary basis and was reserved exclusively to Belgians.
+Theoretically, enrollment was for life or at least for an unlimited period.
+However, with the urgent need of manpower during wars, volunteers could enroll for a period of three to nine years.

 The regiment remained in the Austrian Netherlands and in Luxembourg until 1740 without taking part in any action.